 Commercial and International Trade is a complex area of law.
-Mastering on the subject requires in depth knowledge as well as practical experiences.
-Although Bangladesh is witnessing significant growth in Garments and Textiles sector and few other sectors majority of the business men associated with in this industries are not much aware of laws, regulations and best practices for international trade.
-Same lacking is also observing related service sector.
-The ultimate result is there are significant volume of cases pending in Bangladesh Courts involving Commercial transactions and also notable claims arises regularly which involves Cross Border transactions.
-Bringing Cross Border claim by initiating arbitration process or by filling litigation in different territories are not very uncommon in a situation where parties avoided legal assistance at early stages of trade documentation.
-Accordingly Legal representation for local and international buyers and sellers, Banks, Carrier, Stevedores are frequently required within national territory and sometimes internationally.
+Specializing in this subject requires in-depth knowledge as well as practical experiences.
+Although Bangladesh is witnessing significant growth in Garments and Textiles sector and few other sectors, there are issues associated with awareness of laws, regulations and best practices for international trade.
+There are significant volumes of cases pending involving Commercial transactions and also notable claims arises regularly which involves Cross-Border Transactions.
+Bringing Cross Border claim by initiating arbitration process or by filling litigation in different territories are not very uncommon in a situation where parties avoided seeking legal assistance at early stages of trade documentation.
+Accordingly, Legal representation for local and international buyers and sellers, Banks, Carrier, Stevedores are frequently required within national territory and sometimes internationally.
 Rahman’s Chambers is one of the leading Law Firm in the area of Commercial Litigation and dispute resolutions.

 “Their response times are excellent and they make you feel generally very well informed..”